MOM Brands: History

 The company was founded in 1919 as the Campbell Cereal Company by John Campbell, a miller in Owatonna, Minnesota.
 He invented a combination of farina wheat and malted barley hot breakfast cereal he called Malt-O-Meal.
 Campbell intended to compete with Cream of Wheat.

 In 1927, the company moved production of its cereal to the Ames Mill in Northfield, Minnesota.
 Nine years later, corporate headquarters were moved to Minneapolis, Minnesota, and in 1953, it was renamed the Malt-O-Meal Company.
+Production facilities remained in Northfield, with the addition of the Campbell Mill (opened 1965) and the distribution center (opened 1987).

 Attempts in the 1940s to market Campbell's Corn Flakes, and in the 1960s to sell State Fair brand Puffed Wheat and Puffed Rice, were abandoned in the face of competition.

-The company sponsors "Make it with Malt-O-Meal" State Fair Recipe Contests at the Oregon and Arizona State Fairs.
+In 1998 Malt-O-Meal began construction of a 225,000 ft2 $100,000,000 cereal production facility in Tremonton, Utah.
+In early 2001, construction was stopped and the plant was mothballed because the company had a significant decline in sales and profits.
+At that time, the company also had to implement layoffs to reduce costs.
+Later in 2001, the building and site were put up for sale for $10 million. in 2002, Malt-O-Meal began a dramatic turnaround in sales and profits.
+Because of the much improved results, the site was taken off the market, construction was resumed, and the Malt-Meal Tremonton plant began production in 2004.

 In 2002, Malt-O-Meal acquired the bagged cereal business from the Quaker Oats Company.

 In 2007, Malt-O-Meal took part in the "reverse product placement" marketing campaign for The Simpsons Movie and packaged one of their cereals, Tootie Frooties, as "Krusty-O's".
 The cereal was sold in 7-Eleven stores across America along with other The Simpsons Movie related products.